Schwab vs Vanguard 2026: Which Broker is Better?

 Active traders, investors seeking comprehensive research tools, those requiring specialized account types, and DIY investors who value educational resources

-Client-owned investment company specializing in low-cost index funds and long-term wealth building.
+Client-owned investment management firm specializing in low-cost mutual funds and ETFs.

 Long-term passive investors, those with large portfolios seeking lowest costs, retirement savers prioritizing personalized guidance, and investors valuing company alignment with client success